WICHEwebDev/WCET/README.md

 2. Open a Terminal window and navigate to your project directory, where `docker-composer.yml` is located.
 3. Run `pygmy up` to start Pygmy.
 4. Run `docker-compose up -d` to build the Docker container for your site and run the local environment.
 Once this is complete, the URL of your local environment will be displayed in your Terminal window.
-5. To SSH in to your environment run `docker-compose exec --user drupal drupal bash` from inside your project root directory.
+5. To SSH in to your environment run `docker-compose exec cli bash` from inside your project root directory.

 ## Git workflow